 The image of a D.C. that has become wealthier, whiter, and younger over the past decade is true for some, but not all of the District.
 These trends were less apparent, and in some cases nonexistent, in certain areas east of the Anacostia and west of Rock Creek Park.
 And they have been largely true for central Northwest neighborhood clusters that include Shaw and Bloomingdale, areas frequently cited as examples of gentrification in D.C. in the past decade.

 Yet no neighborhood has changed more dramatically on these measures than Navy Yard, which stood out in each map for having the most significant change.
-The Navy Yard neighborhood saw a 29% increase in the proportion of white residents, an 18% increase in the proportion of households earning over $100,000, and a 15% increase in the proportion of young residents ages 22-34.
+The Navy Yard neighborhood saw a 29 percent increase in the proportion of white residents, an 18 percent increase in the proportion of households earning over $100,000, and a 15 percent increase in the proportion of young residents ages 22-34.
 The area, which has seen significant development in recent years, will likely change further as more buildings are built and even more residents move in.

 About the data